 - By default, Microsoft Office Home & Student 2013 RT Preview saves documents to SkyDrive.

 Tips for synchronizing videos/movies to MicroSoft Surface Tablet

-- If you have the intention to transfer Blu-ray, DVD movies as well as your personal HD video files to Microsoft Surface, you'd better get the best all-in-one video converter tool Blu-ray Video Converter Ultimate to have fastest and most effective conversion.
+You'd better get the best all-in-one video converter tool Video Converter Ultimate to have fastest and most effective conversion.